melissagraham-create/manage-vaccinations-in-schools-guidance/app/file-upload-templates/index.md

 You can download the templates to create your own files, or view them for reference.

-Select the template you want to look at in the menu on this page.
+Select the template you need from the File upload templates menu on this page.

 For detailed instructions on uploading files, see the following sections of the Mavis user guide:
 * [Importing cohorts into Mavis](guide/importing-cohorts.md)